 - Do not bring any food or drink in the ring, as the smell can distract the dog.
 Water is allowed.

 - If you have a cell phone, turn it off or leave it outside the ring.
 Do not text or check social media while the dogs are running.
 You need to be alert for height changes and other adjustments.

 - The gatekeeper will call out the new height

 when it is time for a height change.
 You will make adjustments for your

-- Single jumps – move the bar to the given height, either 6, 10, 16, 22, or 26 inches.
+- Single jumps – move the bar to the given height.
 There will be only 1 bar unless the judge decides otherwise.

-- Ascending spread jump – for 10 inches, bars on the 2 bottom cups.
-For 16 inches, bars on the 3 bottom cups.
-For 22 inches, the 4 bottom cups.
-For 26 inches, all 5 cups.
+- Ascending spread jump – for 8 inches, bar in the bottom cup.
+For 12 inches, bars in the 2 bottom cups.
+For 16 inches, the 3 bottom cups.
+For 20 inches, the bottom 4 cups.
+For 24 inches, all 5 cups.

 - Tire – The links that give the height are marked.
 On either side is tape and in the link itself is a label.
 Put that link on the hook at the top of the tire frame.
 If the end of the chain dangles, put more links on the hook.
 The chain is never to touch the tire because it is not safe for the dogs.

-- Table – there are only 2 heights, 10 and 22 inches.
-For 10 inches, stack the table (6 inches) on the yellow frame (4 inches).
-For 22 inches, stack 2 blue frames (6 + 6 inches) on top of the yellow frame, then the table on top of that.
+- Table – there are only 2 levels.
+Dogs jumping 16 inches or less use the low level.
+For the low leve, stack the table on the yellow frame only.
+For higher level, stack 2 blue frames on top of the yellow frame, then the table on top of that.
 It goes faster if the yellow frame is always on the bottom.
-At jump heights 6, 10, and 16 the 10-inch table is used.
-At 22 and 26 inches the 22-inch table is used.
-It does not matter if it is Regular, Special, or Veterans.
 The gatekeeper should call out any changes to the table.

 - Regular to Special/Vet or vice versa.
 The